Worsening Of Benign Prostatic Hyperplasia (BPH) And Potential Risk Of Prostate Cancer

 Although it is not known how much testosterone transfers into human milk, AndroGel 1.62% is contraindicated in nursing women because of the potential for serious adverse reactions in nursing infants.
 Testosterone and other androgens may adversely affect lactation [see CONTRAINDICATIONS].

-The safety and effectiveness of AndroGel 1.62% in pediatric patients < 18 years old has not been established.
+The safety and effectiveness of AndroGel 1.62% in pediatric patients less than 18 years old has not been established.
 Improper use may result in acceleration of bone age and premature closure of epiphyses.

 There have not been sufficient numbers of geriatric patients involved in controlled clinical studies utilizing AndroGel 1.62% to determine whether efficacy in those over 65 years of age differs from younger subjects.
 Of the 234 patients enrolled in the clinical trial utilizing AndroGel 1.62%, 21 were over 65 years of age.
 Additionally, there is insufficient long-term safety data in geriatric patients to assess the potentially increased risks of cardiovascular disease and prostate cancer.